 Why Are You Leaving Your Current Job?

 Employers know that around one in four people wants to change jobs.
 It’s no big surprise that salary expectations and toxic relationships are the main reasons.
-Still, you will want to give a more diplomatic answer.
+Still, you will want to give a more diplomatic answer than being attracted to the advertised salary.

 Don’t convey unhappiness in your current position.
 Doing so may lead a hiring manager to think that you may fall into the same trap in their employment.
 Instead, you might say that the current role no longer aligns with your career goals.
 If you’re confident in your background research, you may explain why you think this company does.
 However, this can backfire if your information is incorrect or out of date.